 Stone is an amazing natural product that can be used in so many ways.
-Some stone is produced locally and others are sourced internationally from places such as Bali where they are used extensively on luxury villas around Seminyak.
+Some stone is produced locally and others are sourced internationally from places such as Bali where they are used extensively on easy villas.
 Homes and larger buildings have been made from stone for centuries and are still standing, making stone such as limestone blocks one of the most environmentally friendly products there is.
 It can be used for paving or stone cladding that will last almost forever.

 While stone does not always withstand disasters such as earthquakes, especially if it topples from a height, neither do most other building materials.
 However, in places that are not prone to such disasters it has proven to weather other climatic conditions exceptionally well.